OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 When I first started at Octopus Deploy, I never really knew much about [Bitbucket](https://bitbucket.org/product).
 I naively assumed it was just Atlassian's version of Source control.
 As I found out recently, it's much more than that, and offers (amongst other things) a cloud-based continuous integration solution - [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines).

 We've written previously about Bitbucket pipelines and how they can help streamline your continous delivery process through the use of [containers](https://confluence.atlassian.com/bitbucket/use-docker-images-as-build-environments-792298897.html).
-I'd recommend having a read of the posts if you aren't familiar with Bitbucket pipelines:
+If you aren't familiar with Bitbucket pipelines, I'd recommend having a read of the posts:

  - How to guide - [Setting up a CI/CD pipeline with Bitbucket and Octopus](https://octopus.com/blog/continuous-delivery-bitbucket-pipelines)
  - Container redux - [Using the Octopus CLI containers in your pipeline](https://octopus.com/blog/bitbucket-pipelines-redux)

  As part of the Customer Success team, we get to talk to our customers and understand how they are using Octopus.
 Over time, that experience has taught us that when someone has a particular problem to solve, having a concrete sample to show is helpful for everyone.

- In this post, I'll describe my journey to do just that, with the next evolution in Bitbucket pipelines - [Pipes](https://bitbucket.org/product/features/pipelines/integrations), where I create a pipe for an [Octopus CLI](https://g.octopushq.com/OctopusCLI) command and integrate this into a Bitbucket pipeline for a Sample node.js application, and finally deploying it using Octopus.
+ In this post, I'll describe my journey to do just that, with the next evolution in Bitbucket pipelines; [Pipes](https://bitbucket.org/product/features/pipelines/integrations).
+I create a pipe for an [Octopus CLI](https://g.octopushq.com/OctopusCLI) command and integrate this into a Bitbucket pipeline for our Sample node.js application - [RandomQuotes-Js](https://bitbucket.org/octopussamples/randomquotes-js), and finally deploying it using Octopus.

 <h2>In this post</h2>